 In about half of people who develop a VTE, doctors can identify what caused it.
 Common causes include an injury; surgery; pregnancy; taking hormones, such as testosterone or estrogen; an increased risk of clotting due to a genetic disorder or other disease; or slowed blood flow caused by prolonged bed rest, wearing a cast, or sitting for a long time.
 In the other half, VTE is something of a mystery.
 These are called “unprovoked” VTEs.

 Cancer can make blood clot more easily.
 That’s why doctors often worry that a hidden, undiagnosed cancer is behind an unprovoked VTE, and order extensive testing such as CT scans to look for anything suspicious.
-Results of a study published online last week in The New England Journal of Medicine (NEJM) suggest that these searches are usually fruitless — and costly.
+Results of a study published in The New England Journal of Medicine (NEJM) suggest that these searches are usually fruitless — and costly.